-On May 23, 2022, pursuant to a combined mediation, we settled the lawsuits brought by Ms. Cook and Mr. Bell for an aggregate of \$ 3,000.
+On May 23, 2022, pursuant to a combined mediation, we settled the lawsuits brought by Ms. Cook and Mr. Bell for an aggregate of three million dollars.
 This amount is subject to adjustment if our actual number of associate agents, lead agents, or their respective workweeks differs from the number that we represented to the plaintiffs.
-This settlement is subject to each court's approval.
+This settlement was subject to court approval.
+On April 7, 2023, plaintiffs filed a motion for preliminary approval of the class settlements.
+The motion for preliminary approval of the class settlement was granted by the court on May 4, 2023.
+The motion for final approval of the class settlement was granted on November 28, 2023.
+The settlement funds have been paid and are being distributed to class members.